swannodette/baduk/_posts/2016-12-28-cho-hun-hyun-games.markdown

 The book consists of twenty commented games.
 The first twelve are from Cho's time as a newly minted professional of the Nihon Ki-in.
 The later eight are from Cho's brilliant international career.
-Cho's crowning achievement was defeating Nei Weiping in the very first [Ing Cup](http://senseis.xmp.net/?IngCup).
+Cho's crowning achievement was defeating Nie Weiping in the very first [Ing Cup](http://senseis.xmp.net/?IngCup).
 The Ing Cup is often to referred to as the "Olympics" of Go due to it's occurrence only once every four years.
 Cho returned to Korea from the Ing Cup a national